hariprasad54/Zoho_Assignment/README.md

 **1) COMMMENT APP RUN INSTRUCTIONS:**

 CommentApp is a web based Application.
-Language stack used us HTML5, CSS, BOOTSTRAP,PHP,MSQL before going to execute this application few things need to be done
+Language stack used is HTML5, CSS, BOOTSTRAP,PHP,MSQL before going to execute this application few things need to be done

-(step by step video attached in zip file)
+(step by step video uploaded to root folder)

 ======================================================================================